 The art in Ambit is the result of our editors’ ongoing research.
 We like to discover new practices by visiting exhibitions and exploring artists’ studios.

-As well as art features our illustration editor invites two illustrators per issue to illustrate prose selected by our prose editors.
+Our illustration editor invites illustrators to create work to accompany prose and poetry selected by our editors.

 Ambit is a charity and we run on a tiny budget, however any money we do make goes back into the magazine.
 Please see our payment schedule below:

 For poets, flash fiction writers and illustrators from the UK – a copy of the Ambit you appear in plus either: an extra copy, a half-price subscription (worth £15) or a cheque/PayPal transfer for £10.

 For UK story writers and featured artists – a copy of the Ambit you appear in plus either: three extra copies, a one year subscription (worth £30) or a cheque/PayPal transfer for £30.

 For overseas contributors we are restricted due to currency exchanges and postage rates, so the following applies:

 For Overseas poets, flash fiction writers and illustrators – one copy of the issue you appear in.